corda/corda-docs-portal/content/en/apps/payments/payments-agent.md

 ### Return type

-`AccountDetails`.
+`PagedResponse<AccountDetails>`.
 A paged response containing account details of the relevant accounts.

 ## `AccountSummary`